 - 1 full day visit to Worcester University

-- 26 pupils in 2017 leavers group attended the project.
-They were a mix of upper and middle ability pupils.
+- 32 pupils in 2018 leavers group attended the project, a mix of upper and middle ability pupils.

-- 16 pupils achieved a good pass in English and Maths, an increase of 7 in 2016.
+- 19 pupils achieved a standard pass in English and Maths

-- 11 pupils achieved a positive Progress 8 score an increase from 8 in 2016.
+- 14 pupils achieved a positive Progress 8 score overall.

-- 42% of the pupils achieved a positive Progress 8 score across all subjects, 42% in English and 46% in Maths.
+- 12 pupils achieved a positive Progress 8 score in English and 14 in Maths

 Activ9 is a school based initiative which aims to ensure that all pupils have full access to broad educational experiences such as educational visits and extra-curricular activities including residential courses and support with the cost of school uniform.

-- 7 pupils supported financially with contribution towards the trip to Spain in July 2017.
+- 6 pupils supported financially with contribution towards the trip to France

-- 1 pupil supported financially with contribution towards trip to America skiing.
+- 10 pupils supported financially with contribution towards a trip to the Theatre

-- 1 pupil supported financially with contribution towards PGL adventure weekend.
+- 5 pupils supported financially with contribution towards PGL adventure weekend

 - The four key action detailed above will be maintained for the next 12 months.